prestodb/presto/presto-docs/src/main/sphinx/overview/concepts.rst

 Tasks contain one or more parallel drivers.
-Drivers act upon data and combine operators to produce output that is then aggregated by a task and then delivered to another task in a another stage.
+Drivers act upon data and combine operators to produce output that is then aggregated by a task and then delivered to another task in another stage.
 A driver is a sequence of operator instances, or you can think of a driver as a physical set of operators in memory.
 It is the lowest level of parallelism in the Presto architecture.
 A driver has one input and